DekataBG/DekataBG/README.md

 My name is Desislav Adamov

-I am currently studying Computer Science at Sofia University "St. Kliment Ohridski" and at Software University as of 2022.
+I am currently studying Computer Science at Sofia University "St. Kliment Ohridski" as of 2023.

 ---